e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 Let's address the title.

-The attitude I like to promote is the one of people who are fearlessly navigating the metaphorical sea of high-tech believing in their ability to handle new challenges on a regular basis.
+When it comes to build tech teams, the attitude I like to promote is the one of people who are fearlessly navigating the metaphorical sea of high/deep-tech believing in their ability to handle new challenges on a regular basis.
 To do so, they develop the skills and the mindset to set their own rules, challenge the status quo and in the process accomplish things that were out of their reach before.
 I call people who work this way, pirates.
 It's a mark of respect anchored in the old definition of hackers that started this entire industry ~50 years ago.

 Now, what you're getting into.

-I've developed my methodology over the past ~20 years (and counting) working on very diverse environment building tech products.
+I've developed my methodology over the past ~20 years (and counting) working on very diverse environments building tech products.
 I've made countless mistakes, picked countless ridiculous battles and died on the dumbest hills you can imagine.
 But along the way, I've also learned from my mistakes, met incredible people, learned from them and came up with a set of skills that allows me to tackle any tech product problem with confidence.